|

 This is OUTRAGEOUS.
 A complete disgrace.
 This is a lack of common sense.
 A lack of empathy and a lack of training, process and protocols to deal with instances in a humane, common sense way when things go wrong.

-What impression would this give any first time fan if this happened to them?
+What impression would this give a first time fan if this happened to them?
 What impression does this give a season ticket holder about the care that Barnet FC gives to its fans and their families?
 It is not good enough.

 What needs to happen?